• Skip to primary navigation

 • 📋 Pasta with Swordfish Ragu and Eggplants

-For the sauce, I use the tomato San Marzano, long and perfect to make a fresh tomato sauce.
-I also use the long eggplants and I make sure they are long and not too bulky at the end.
-If the base is too wide, they are more likely to have too many seeds.
+• Eggplants: I use long eggplants and ensure they are not bulky.
+If the base is too wide, they are likelier to have too many seeds.

 Eggplants